GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlow/Tutorial.rst

 NumericalMethods tag
 ------------------------

-The two-point flux approximation, which was aforementioned under the *Solver>SinglePhaseFlow* child tag as the value of ``discretization`` node, is defined there.
+The two-point flux approximation, which was first introduced under the *Solver>SinglePhaseFlow* child tag as the value of ``discretization`` node, is defined here.

 .. code-block:: xml